DanSleeman/PMC_Expanded/README.md

 This is currently only available on the label library screen.

 `UX-Label-Links.js`

+2/21/2025 - Seems broken.
+The links show and then get removed immediately.

 Adds hyperlinks to the label elements grid to edit that row's element.
 Behaves like the "pencil" icon in classic.